Definition of Social Pressure

 For example, eating three square meals a day was an influence we got from the environment but it wasn’t forced on us.
 You can decide at any time that you will only eat twice a day and nobody will make you feel guilty about it.
 However, eating three times a day becomes social pressure when you don’t want to do it and are forced to.

-How To Detect Social Pressure
+How To Identify Social Pressure

 An action or behaviour can be seen as social pressure (different from social influence) when